 (William Beebe (pictured left) and Frederick Otis Barton, Jr. standing next to the bathysphere)

-The ocean is an incredible part of our world.
-It is beautiful and essential for life.
-Yet, it is also vast and mysterious.
-For ages people have wondered what was on the ocean floor.
+For ages, people have wondered what was on the ocean floor.
 On August 15, 1934, Otis Barton and William Beebe came closer than ever before.
-On that day they descended to a depth of 3,028 feet into the dark ocean, a record which remained unbroken for 15 years.
+On that day, they descended to a depth of 3,028 feet into the dark ocean, a record that remained unbroken for 15 years.

-Psalm 27:1 says, “The LORD is my light and my salvation; Whom shall I fear?
+Many great figures in Scripture understood this so very well.
+David said, “The LORD is my light and my salvation; Whom shall I fear?
 The LORD is the defense of my life; Whom shall I dread?”
+(Psalm 27:1).

-Isaiah 41:10 states, “Do not fear, for I am with you; Do not anxiously look about you, for I am your God, I will strengthen you, surely I will help you, surely I will uphold you with My righteous right hand.”
+The Lord often reassured people as well during times of great pressure.
+Noticed what he told Isaiah: “Do not fear, for I am with you; Do not anxiously look about you, for I am your God, I will strengthen you, surely I will help you, surely I will uphold you with My righteous right hand” (Isaiah 41:10).